In Short

 Long Service Leave Entitlements

-Under Australian law, you owe an employee who has completed at least ten years of service two months’ (8.67 weeks) paid long service leave.
-This entitlement applies to most employees in New South Wales (NSW) who are:
+For example, as an employer, you owe an employee who has completed at least ten years of service two months (8.667 weeks) of paid long service leave in New South Wales (NSW).
+This entitlement applies to most employees in (NSW) who are:

 - full-time;